mr2raccoon/caactus/README.md

 ```bash
 caactus
 ```
-- At the top, enter the path to your **Main Folder** (use the Browse button or type/paste the full path).
+- At the top, enter the path to your **Main Folder** (use the Browse button or type/ copy&paste the full path).
 - Set shared analysis parameters once in **Global Settings**: Pixel Size, Variable Names, Class Order, Color Mapping.
 EUCAST-specific settings can be expanded below.
 - The workflow is shown as a numbered list of steps.
-For steps with training and batch modes, select the mode from the dropdown next to the step name.
+When in training or batch modes, select the respective mode from the dropdown **Global Settings**.
 - Click **Run** to execute a step.
-For ilastik steps, click **?
-Help** to open the detailed instructions.
+- Each step includes description in **?
+Help** pop-up.
+For ilastik steps, detailed step-by-step instructions are included.
 - Processing messages appear in the log panel at the bottom.
 - The output can be accessed in the respective subdirectory of your main folder.

 ## 4. Training

-To facilitate cross-platform reusability of the ilastik models, make sure to store Raw Data, Probabilities and Prediction Maps in Relative Links.
+To facilitate cross-platform reusability of the ilastik models, make sure to store Raw Data, Probabilities and Prediction Maps in **Relative Links**.
 This allows for portability of the models to other storage locations.

 ![relative_link](caactus/gui/assets/images/relative_location.png)